syspimp/ansible-module-netgear/README.md

 ## When did you do this?

-I bought a 6 pack Guiness Stout this weekend and had it working by the 2nd beer.
-Beers 3 through 6 got me 90% there.
-Coffee this moring finished 98%.
-I left one function, allow or block host, unimplemented because I ran out of beer.
+I bought a 6 pack of Guiness Stout this past weekend and had the ansible module working by the 2nd beer.
+Beers 3 through 6 got me 80% there.
+Coffee this moring helped me finish 98%.
+I left one function, allow or block host, unimplemented because I ran out of beer and it works for what I want it to do.

 ## How did you do it?

-Read the source to pynetgear, used the example, caught the output it generated, passed to ansible via a dict object, wrapped it in ansible stuff.
+I read the source to pynetgear, used the given code example, caught the output it generated, passed to ansible via a dict object, wrapped it in ansible stuff.
 It's pretty simple stuff, escpecially if it is already written in python.

-This is pretty bare bones.
+This is pretty bare bones code.

 ## Who are you?

-Who has two thumbs and wants to own and manage all of his own equipment, despite companies hiding full functionality? *This guy*
+Who has two thumbs and wants to own and manage all of his own equipment, despite hardware companies hiding full functionality? *This guy*

 ## Conclusion?